 4. Basket to a Recycling Center

-If you have any old wicker baskets with lids around and you’re not sure what to do with them, try this repurposing idea.
+If you have any old wicker baskets with lids around and you’re not sure what to do with them, you can actually repurpose those baskets.
 You’ll need the basket, stencils, tape, spray paint, and a liner to protect your basket from the cans or plastic bottles you put into it.

-To start this repurposing idea, tape your stencil on the front of the basket.
+First, tape your stencil on the front of the basket.
 You want to create your house number.
 Once it’s on, use your spray paint and fill in the stencil.
 You may want to put something behind it to catch the splatter that makes it through the wicker.
 Allow it to dry for a few hours and touch it up as needed.
 Line the interior of the basket with your bag.
 That’s it.
+Your repurposed item is ready.
 You’re now ready to start recycling.
 Swap out the bag when it’s full.

 You can divide your recycling container in half if you have a large enough basket to have one side for plastic and one for aluminum.